vsch/ArduinoNanoLowPowerSleepMode/README.md

    tried to work with my PACE soldering/desoldering/hot-air stations and found that I had no tips sized for the tiny, microscopic really, SMT components.
-The 1/32" tip which served me fine for years, felt like a golf club when working with modern SMT.
-I looked into getting appropriate soldering tips for the PACE but didn't feel like spending CDN$120 on an 8-piece set or buying individually a few that I needed at CDN$28 a pop.
+The 1/32" tip which served me fine for years, felt like a golf club when working with today's SMT.
+I looked into getting appropriate soldering tips for the PACE but didn't feel like spending CDN$120 on an 8-piece variety set or buying a few individually at CDN$28 a pop.

    After trying to make do with my existing equipment, I caved in and got a